Trustless/tTrust/README.md

 ## Overview

-Our generic DAO framework allows people to create Decentralized Autonomous Organizations (DAOs) governed by the code in this repository written immutably to the blockchain.
+Borrowed from the generous developers at slock.it the generic DAO framework allows people to create Guilds governed by the code in this repository immutably written to the blockchain.

-We are making the generic DAO model we developed free and open source, so it can be reused by anyone wishing to put together a transparent organization where governance and decision making systems are immutably programmed in the Ethereum blockchain.
+They are making the generic DAO model they developed free and open source, so it can be reused by anyone wishing to put together a transparent organization where governance and decision making systems are immutably programmed in the Ethereum blockchain.
 This code been reviewed by hundreds of pairs of eyes from our community and by one of the most respected auditing companies in the world, Deja Vu.

 This DAO model is open source under the LGPL, so it can be reused by anyone wishing to put together a transparent organization where governance and decision making system are immutably programmed in the Blockchain.